leela-zero/leela-zero/README.md

  The convolution weights are in [output, input, filter\_size, filter\_size] order.
  The residual tower is first, followed by the policy head, and then the value head.
+ All convolution filters are 3x3 except for the ones at the start of the policy and value head, which are 1x1 (as in the paper).

 There are 18 inputs to the first layer, instead of 17 as in the paper.
 The original AlphaGo Zero design has a slight imbalance in that it is easier